How will Brexit affect your forthcoming trip to the UK? If you're coming from outside the EU, not a lot...for now.

 Things That Are Complete Unknowns

-Visa requirements for EU citizens This is one of the issues that will eventually be negotiated and no one yet knows what form they will take.
+- Visa requirements for EU citizens This is one of the issues that will eventually be negotiated and no one yet knows what form they will take.
 As an incoming tourist, you may find the lines at immigration and passport control will be longer since EU citizens won't be going through the same channel as British passport holders.
-But that is a while in the future and won't effect your 2016 travel plans.
+But that is a while in the future and still won't effect your summer of 2019 travel plans.

-The Irish Border - One of the issues that led to Brexit was the European requirement for free movement of workers between countries.
+- The Irish Border - One of the issues that led to Brexit was the European requirement for free movement of workers between countries.
 For the most part, new border controls won't have an impact on your travels with one exception.
 The Republic of Ireland is in the EU.
 It has an open border with Northern Ireland (part of the UK and leaving the EU).
 That open border may have new border controls imposed on it in the future with an impact on the Good Friday Agreement that has brought peace to the area.
 It is the issue of the Irish border that has delayed implementing Brexit well into 2019 with no real end in sight.

-VAT - VAT is a European sales tax that visitors from outside the EU can reclaim when they leave.
+- VAT - VAT is a European sales tax that visitors from outside the EU can reclaim when they leave.
 Once Brexit is complete, the UK won't have to impose VAT.
 But they may impose their own sales taxes on goods.
 No one knows if that will happen, if it does how much it will be and whether you will be able to reclaim it.
-If you are traveling in 2016, you can still reclaim VAT.
+If you are traveling in the summer of 2019, you can still reclaim VAT.

 If ever there was a time when striking up a conversation about politics was inappropriate it's now.
 Unless you really know what you are talking about, don't offer your own opinions on Brexit - just listen.
 If you don't, you might get an earful of negative opinion about how things are going in your own country.

 Sadly, the victory of the "Leave" campaign has emboldened a small but highly vocal minority of xenophobes and racists who suddenly feel empowered.
-On July 8, 2016, the Independent reported police statistics showing a 42% increase in hate crimes in England and Wales since the Brexit result.
+The official Parliamentary website reported a 40% increase in racially and religiously motivated hate crimes between 2017 and 2018.

 These crimes and attitudes are still relatively rare in the UK.
-But, if you are a member of an ethnic minority or you speak English with a heavy accent, it's just a good idea to be mindful.
+But, as in the USA, if you are a member of an ethnic minority or you speak English with a heavy accent, it's just a good idea to be mindful.